AyushSemwal/ChIP_Seq_pipeline/README.md

 5) controls metadata file
 6) SNPs file

+You just need to submit bowtie2_align.pbs script to the cluster for each sample.
+This is done in such a manner so that the pipleine can be run for eacxh sample in parallel.

 Depending upon whether allele specific analysis has to be done or not, SNPsplit is run.
 The output folder contains Bowtie2 Bam file, de-duplicated bam files, SNP splitted bam files (if allele-specific) and bigwig files.